Chapter 17: Long Live the King

 Only days later, he was summoned to his commanding officer’s rooms late at night.
 Entering, he stood at attention.

-“Major Blackhawk,” Commander Taelor began with a disappointed expression on his face, “I have been hearing some disquieting rumors.
+Commander Taelor spoke to Major Blackhawk, his face showing his disappointment.
+“I’ve heard some disturbing news.
 Things that I find especially troubling given what you brought to my attention about the late king’s death.”

 “Such as…?”
 Taelor’s tone was still neutral, but his face had become inquisitive.

-“Let’s see… how extreme do you want?”
+“Let’s see…how extreme do you want?”

 “Get carried away, Major.”